solo1g/covid-vaccine-app/README.md

-# covidvaccineapp

-Covid vaccine distribution app.
+# Covid Vaccine Distribution App

+This is demo of an idea for efficient distriution of Covid-19 vaccines.

+### Screens